What is Arts Partners?

 How much do the programs cost?

-Typically, a single workshop for one class of students can be as little as $65.
-Residencies are comprised of three or more workshops and can start at $195 per class.
-School assemblies presented by a solo performer average $215.
-Ensemble performances average $330.
+Typically, a single workshop for one class of students can be as little as $85.
+Residencies are comprised of three or more workshops and can start at $294 per three sessions.
+School assemblies presented by a solo performer average $286.
+Ensemble performances can range from $360-$900.
 Program costs are included in the narrative descriptions on our website.

 Are there additional fees above the program costs?